ProTHPC - Proficiency Training High Performance Computing

 The Proficiency Training High Performance Computing consists of short courses which offer researchers and students in academia an introduction to respective topics promoting efficient and successful work in the context of HPC.
 ProTHPC normally takes place multiple times a year at the HKHLR member universities of Hessen (Darmstadt, Frankfurt, Gießen, Kassel, Marburg).

-Due to COVID-19, this ProTHPC will be held entirely online as a web conference.
+This ProTHPC will be held entirely online as a web conference.

 The courses of the program are modules that are held on different days within a full week.
 See the module description below.